mulqueenr/mulqueenr.github.io/docs/wedding/wedding.markdown

 ---

-## Welcome!
+## Welcome loved ones!

 Ryan and Casey are getting married!
 Thank you so much for being in our lives!
-We wanted to celebrate our marriage with loved ones in a quiet part of Maine and you're invited!
+We wanted to celebrate our marriage with you all in a quiet part of Maine and you're invited!

 We're getting married on Oct 12th, 2025 at [The Hive Farmhouse & Barn](https://www.thehiveweddings.com/)

 Located at 264 Passaconaway Road, Waterford ME 04088.
 [Google Maps Link](https://maps.app.goo.gl/5GBNpqGNGGZMkQxH9)

 Its crazy but somehow our families haven't met yet!
-To facilitate this, we provided a [dossier]({{site.baseurl}}/dossier) to peruse at your leisure to get to know the other side (and our friends).
+To facilitate this, we provided a [dossier]({{site.baseurl}}/dossier) to peruse at your leisure to get to know other people invited to the party.
+(If you want some more fun photos included please send them to me!)

 I'm still putting together the website, but I'll be setting up more information and a form for RSVPing soon.